lazyvlad/boxes2/README.md

 # boxes2

 ## Goals

+Do it in pure javascript.
+Do not use jQuery, Underscore and such.

+Maintain project with vite.

 The goal is to dynamically create a grid of X*Y tile elements that can be clicked.
 When clicked the element changes color from white to green.

 The grid needs to be constrained to x (rows < 200) and y (columns < 8).